MAT | 1-year program

-For almost 10 years TLAD has been fine-tuning Project Open Door—a pioneering program launched in 2005 to mentor underserved urban teens with a passion for art and help them prepare for and apply to college.
+For over 10 years, TLAD has been fine-tuning Project Open Door—a pioneering program launched in 2005 to mentor underserved urban teens with a passion for art and help them prepare for and apply to college.
 TLAD graduate students and others from the RISD community have a unique opportunity get involved in what is essentially a non-profit youth-based program housed in a college's academic department and established to literally envelop interested public high school students with intensive mentoring and other helpful resources at RISD.

 Submit your RISD application form, and all other credentials, through the RISD Applicant Portal.
 The application fee is $60.

 Initially, you must provide unofficial transcripts of all undergraduate and/or graduate study indicating satisfactory completion, or evidence of anticipated completion, of an undergraduate degree program from an accredited college or university.
 You can upload your unofficial transcripts within the RISD Applicant Portal.
 If your academic credentials are prepared in a language other than English, they must be translated into English by an approved translator before submitting.
 Enrolling students will later be required to submit official transcripts.

 Graduate applicants to studio programs are required to submit 10–20 examples of visual work, with certain programs suggesting more specific ideas or portfolio requirements.

 Use SlideRoom to submit your graduate portfolio here.

 Digital + Media | Your portfolio should contain 10 samples total, which can be a combination of images and videos.
 You may submit up to 5 videos, with a total run time of no more than five minutes for all videos combined.
 Please do not submit multi-page PDF files.
 Each sample should be accompanied by text identifying the medium and year, and a four-sentence description explaining the concepts that inform your work and is no more than 50 words.
 If collaborative projects are presented, you must clearly identify your individual contribution.